 We serve an average of 600 women and their children each year – 200 through our Shelter Program and the balance through our Therapeutic, Transition and Children’s Programs.

-Services are provided without charge and are available to all women and their children across the Georgian Triangle – from Wasaga Beach and Collingwood to Creemore and Meaford and all parts in between.
+Services are provided without charge and are available to all women and their children across Southern Georgian Bay – from Wasaga Beach and Collingwood to Creemore and Meaford and all parts in between.

-Board of Directors are responsible for making decisions in the best interests of My Friend’s House.
-Those decisions are informed by a set of values as well as a philosophical framework that ensures the needs of the communities we serve are met.
+Board of Directors are responsible for acting in the best interests of My Friend’s House.
+Those actions are informed by a set of values as well as a philosophical framework that ensures the needs of the communities we serve are met.

 Fearlessness – We are courageous and do not give fear the power to silence or stop us.